Avoiding a Data Breach with Proper Data Destruction Programs

 A data breach can often have devastating consequences, including millions of dollars in financial penalties, damage to your reputation with customers, clients, and the public.
 Also, depending on your industry, you can find yourself in trouble in terms of regulatory or compliance status.

 Planning for data destruction needs to be an integral part of every organization’s data management and IT asset management programs.
 Data destruction is the process of removing information in a way that renders it unreadable and irretrievable.
 Devices today are extremely resilient.
 Data can often be retrieved from devices that have been burned, crushed, or submerged in water.
 It’s actually quite difficult to permanently get rid of data, but it’s necessary to protect your company.

 Here are some things you need to think about when it comes to managing your company’s retired IT assets and the data they contain:

-- Track and safely store retired devices and media that has confidential data on it.
+- Track and safely store retired devices and media that have confidential data on it.

 - Maintain an inventoried list of all of the items and keeping them locked up with limited access.

 - Destroy media properly before it leaves your facility.